CodeYourFuture/syllabus/docs/fundamentals/week-3/coursework.md

 You will find roles on [CW Jobs](https://www.cwjobs.co.uk/), [Linkedin](https://www.linkedin.com/),[ Indeed](https://uk.indeed.com/),  and any jobs board.

-Employers are looking for Full stack developers that are:
+Employers are looking for Full Stack developers that can:

 1. Able to build rapport with a diverse range of people 2.